-- If the results are compliant with EU maximum limits, the tested batches can be loaded into sea going vessels, inland waterway transports or trucks or railways without further testing, as long as all measures are taken to preserve the identity of the concerned batches.
-These analyses done before loading will be accepted as long as sampling/analyses have been done no more than three months prior to the delivery. - If the results are above EU maximum limits for the intended use, the suppliers and the authorities shall be duly and quickly informed as per applicable local regulations or rules.
-If the results are confirmed, the relevant authorities and the GTP management should be informed. - In case of stored batches and reanalysis after 3 months, the highest measured Aflatoxin B1 value (from all sampling moments) is leading since it is not obvious that Aflatoxin B1 content could decrease over time.
+- ➤ If the results are above EU maximum limits for the intended use, the suppliers and the authorities shall be duly and quickly informed as per applicable local regulations or rules.
+If the results are confirmed, the relevant authorities and the EFISC-GTP management should be informed. - In case of stored batches and reanalysis after three months, the highest measured Aflatoxin B1 value (from all sampling moments) is leading since it is not obvious that Aflatoxin B1 content could decrease over time.
 All analysis results applicable for the batch (also the expired ones) must accompany the batch.

-Testing results are to be supplied to the concerned customers, on request.
+Testing results are to be supplied to the concerned customers.

-The remainder of each aggregated samples should be also sealed, duly labelled and kept in adequate storage conditions as indicated in the GTP Code.
+The remainder of each aggregated samples should be also sealed, duly labelled and kept in adequate storage conditions as indicated in the GTP Code (or EFISC-GTP code 4.0, scope G and F).
 Finally, this requirement is not applicable to samples taken during collection if made on a truck per truck or wagon per wagon basis.
 Samples must be stored at a temperature that will not alter their composition and in such conditions that the samples are not adversely affected by light.

-5.4 Loading (or unloading) of a seagoing vessel or of an Inland waterway transport
+5.4 When buying F.O.B. or C.I.F.: Loading (or unloading) of a seagoing vessel or of an Inland waterway transport

 The batches tested should not be physically delivered to EU locations of customers as long as the analysis results are unknown or if results are not compliant with EU maximum limits for aflatoxins in feed materials.

-In case of 100% monitoring applied for high risk and when the test results are not available, unloading or transshipment into barges or warehouses, for temporary quarantine, are allowed as long as products are not delivered to customers.
+For cargoes coming from High and Medium risk countries outside EU/in EU, the discharging or transshipment is allowed, in segregated spaces, as long as products are not delivered to Customer in EU till the results are known.

 The analysis results for the other categories will be available upon request.

-- ➤ If the results are compliant with EU maximum limits, the tested batches can be shipped/ unloaded/released/marketed/used.
-Additional local testing requirements must be taken into account, where appropriate. - If the results are above EU maximum limits for the intended use, and if the results of the testing at loading are available prior to the arrival of the transport at destination, then a full re-testing of the cargo should be done, using the same methodology /procedure previously described, in order to ascertain newly the exact safety status of the cargo.
-If the results are confirmed, the relevant authorities and the GTP management should be informed.
+➤ If the results are compliant with EU maximum limits, the tested batches can be unloaded/released/marketed/used.
+Additional local testing requirements must be taken into account, where appropriate.

+If the results are above EU maximum limits for the intended use, and if the results of the testing at loading are available prior to the arrival of the transport at destination, then a full re-testing of the cargo should be done, using the same methodology /procedure previously described, in order to ascertain newly the exact safety status of the cargo.
+If the results are confirmed, the relevant authorities and the EFISC-GTP management should be informed if cargo has been shipped in EU.
 Available testing results are to be supplied to the concerned customers, on request.